Dev-Sites/pixijs/v5-Migration-Guide.md

 Some filters, like `BlurFilter`, automatically calculate the padding so changes may not be necessary.

+### Filter default vertex shader

+We re-organized all uniforms dedicated to coordinate system transforms, and renamed.
+If your filter doesn't work anymore, check if you use default vertex shader.
+In that case, you can use old v4 vertex shader code.

+All changes are explained in [[Creating Filters|v5-Creating-filters]]

 ### Enable Mipmapping for RenderTexture

 Previously, you may have ended up with code like this in v4 (specifically if you saw [Ivan's comment/JSFiddle](https://github.com/pixijs/pixi.js/issues/4155#issuecomment-342471151)):